forest-snow/CMSC828L/Problem Set 2/README.md

 * Please make sure that the write up isn't in broken or incoherent English (please don't do it after being awake for 30 hours straight, etc.)

-* You're allowed to do some models in Jupyter and some in .py+.pdf, but please don't.
-Making things easier for the TAs is better for you to.
+* You're allowed to do some models in Jupyter and some in .py+.pdf, but please don'; making things easier for the TAs is better for you too

 * The best way to get logistical/administrative questions about this assignment answered is to come to Justin's office hours (MW 5-6 in AVW 4101/4103)